Mealman1551/Gnome-Corer/README.md

 **Gnome-Corer** is a debloating script for Debian's bloated environment that will bring GNOME to a GNOME-Core level.

-For now this only works for Debian 12 (Bookworm), Sid and Testing (Trixie) have some problems, but it will be fixed!
+For now this only works for Debian 12 (Bookworm/Stable), Sid and Testing (Trixie) have some problems, but it will be fixed!

 ---